Valve/valve.github.io/source/_posts/2014-07-04-from-object-to-functional-immutability.markdown

 true.frozen? # false
 {% endcodeblock %}

-So while some primitives are not frozen, ruby does not provide mutation methods for them and they _usually_ can be treated as immutable objects.
+So while some primitives are not frozen, Ruby does not provide mutation methods for them and they _usually_ can be treated as immutable objects.
-You should remember that this easily overriden (as everything in Ruby) and can cause potential problems.
+You should remember that this is easily overridden (as is everything in Ruby) and can cause potential problems.

 ### Strings

-Before diving into the specifics of Ruby strings, let's talk about string immutability in general.
-In most languages strings are immutable, that is string concatenation or upcasing produces a new string rather than modifying it in-place.
+Before diving into the specifics of Ruby strings, let's talk about string mutability in general.
+In most languages strings are
+immutable: string concatenation or upcasing produces a new string rather than modifying it in-place.

 Why do language designers usually make their string implementations